White-backed vulture: Conservation

 The white-backed vulture has suffered a rapid decline.
 When it was first assessed in 1988 it was classified as a Least concern species owing to a large range and population.
 It was reassessed from a Least Concern to Near Threatened species in the 2007 IUCN Red List after the beginnings of a major decline were noticed.
 In 2012, more information was available about population trends, and the estimates suggested that within the next three generations the white-backed vulture would decrease by 50%.
 Consequently it was added to the list of Endangered species.
-In October 2015, it was further uplisted to Critically Endangered because the decline had reach a magnitude that puts the vulture at an extreme risk of extinction.
+In October 2015, it was further uplisted to Critically Endangered because the decline had reached a magnitude that put the vulture at an extreme risk of extinction.
 A study in 2024 showed that the white-backed vulture population had fallen by 86%.

 Studies have also been performed on the white-backed vulture and some species of Asian vultures within the Gyps clade to see the effect of veterinary diclofenac.
-Regardless of whether the vultures were given an oral or intravenous dose of the substance, the effects was nearly identical and the diclofenac eventually poisoned the subjects.
+Regardless of whether the vultures were given an oral or intravenous dose of the substance, the effects were nearly identical and the diclofenac eventually poisoned the subjects.

 Another reason for the decline in the number of white-backed vultures is the decrease in the number of their nesting sites, which they construct in trees in savannah areas and which are roughly 1 meter in diameter.
-There is an inverse relationship between the amount of human activity (farming, ranching, etc.) and the amount of vulture nesting activity in said area, so as the amount of human activity in Africa expands, the number of nesting sites available decreases, putting the vultures at jeopardy.
+There is an inverse relationship between the amount of human activity (farming, ranching, etc.) and the amount of vulture nesting activity in said area, so as the amount of human activity in Africa expands, the number of nesting sites available decreases, putting the vultures in jeopardy.

-A contributing factor are broader changes in vegetation composition, such as woody plant encroachment, which can decrease hunting efficiency due to limit sight.
+A contributing factor are broader changes in vegetation composition, such as woody plant encroachment, which can decrease hunting efficiency due to limited visibility.

 On 20 June 2019, the corpses of 468 white-backed vultures, 17 white-headed vultures, 28 hooded vultures, 14 lappet-faced vultures and 10 cape vultures, altogether 537 vultures, besides 2 tawny eagles, were found in northern Botswana.
 It is suspected that they died after eating the corpses of 3 elephants that were poisoned by poachers, possibly to avoid detection by the birds, which help rangers to track poaching activity by circling above where there are dead animals.
 Most of them were new parents, leaving their young orphaned and "ill-equipped" for survival.
-Vultures are slow breeders, and losing over 400 on a week is a devastating blow for the species.
+Vultures are slow breeders, and losing over 400 in a week is a devastating blow for the species.